rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 * `(H1 disjoint-to H2) := (r1 disjoint-to r2)`

-Note that an arbitrary **subset** of a hierarchy, after normalizing the result, is in general a forest - i.e. not necessarily a hierarchy.
+Note that an arbitrary **subset** of a hierarchy, after normalizing the subset, is in general a forest - i.e. not necessarily a hierarchy.